Authoring tool for E-Learning – "The main thing is something with media!"

-How unclear the situation is can be seen from a ChatGPT research that reveals the following result to the question "Please name five examples of widely used authoring tools":
+How unclear the situation is, is shown by a ChatGPT search, which yields the following results in response to the question, "Please give me five examples of widely used authoring tools":

 Examples of authoring tools are: